Faithirakoze/flutter_widgets/README.md

 )
 ```

 Every `Dismissible` must have a unique `key`.
 Flutter uses it to track which physical widget corresponds to which item in the list as the list mutates.
-Using only the product name (`Key(name)`) would break if the same product appeared twice in the cart — both rows would share a key and Flutter would throw an error or remove the wrong one.
+Using only the product name (`Key(name)`) would break if the same product appeared twice in the cart, both rows would share a key and Flutter would throw an error or remove the wrong one.
 Combining name and index (`'$name-$i'`) guarantees each row has a distinct identity regardless of duplicates.

-### 2. The `direction` and `onDismissed` attributes — controlling the gesture and the side-effect
+### 2. The `direction` and `onDismissed` attributes

 ```dart
 Dismissible(